jayjay-a/Maplestory-Patch-Logs/README.md

      - New Content: Bug Fixes
      - New Events: Dice Master
      - New Events: Recruiting New Members
-     - New Events: Sunny Sunday Perk
+     - New Events: Sunny Sunday Perk (First Sunny Sunday)
      - New Events: September Attendance Check
      - New Events: Challenge!
 Rainbow Spectrum
      - New Events: Absolute Taste